VPGTrans: Transfer Visual Prompt Generator across LLMs: Maximizing the Transfer Efficiency with a Two-stage Transfer Strategy

-The word converter is a linear layer trained with text-only caption data to convert from the LLM$_\text{src}$'s word embeddings to LLM$_\text{tgt}$'s word embeddings.
+The word converter is a linear layer trained with text-only caption data to convert the LLM$_\text{src}$'s word embeddings to LLM$_\text{tgt}$'s word embeddings.
 We experiment with optimizing losses based on cosine similarity or Euclidean distance, and observe no significant difference between the two losses.
 Thus we simply use cosine similarity in our experiments.
 In cases where LLM$_\text{src}$ and LLM$_\text{tgt}$ use different tokenization methods, we optimize based on the overlapped tokens.
 Formally, for every given token $k$, we denote its word embeddings of LLM$_\text{src}$ and LLM$_\text{tgt}$ as $x_s$ and $x_t$.
 Then, we minimize the loss:

-Once we obtain the word converter $g_w(\cdot)$, we can easily merge it with the projector of LLM$_\text{src}$ as:
+Once we obtain the word converter $g_c(\cdot)$, we can easily merge it with the projector of LLM$_\text{src}$ as:

-resulting in $f_{t}$'s weight and bias as $W_t=W_sW_w$ and $b_t=W_sb_w+b_s$.
+resulting in $f_{t}$'s weight and bias as $W_t=W_sW_c$ and $b_t=W_sb_c+b_s$.

 \textbf{\em (c) Warm-up Training.} Then, we only train the projector in this stage with a frozen VPG and LLM.
-Specifically, we train the projector for 1 epoch with 5 times of learning rate.
+Specifically, we train the projector for 1 epoch with 5 times of the normal learning rate.